Ahmad Joudeh, born in 1990, is a dancer and a choreographer from Syria.

 Ahmad Joudeh encountered not only life-threatening situations, but also constant threats by extremists, simply because he is a dancer.
 As declaration of his determination to keep on dancing, he had the words Dance or Die tattooed on the back of his neck, the spot where the blade would be applied in case of execution.
 For Ahmad Joudeh, to dance is to exist.
 To give up dancing was not an option.

-In July 2016, Ahmad Joudeh danced for the souls of those who had lost their lives in the civil war at the Roman amphitheatre of Palmyra, UNESCO World Heritage.
+In July 2016, Ahmad Joudeh danced for the souls of those who had lost their lives in the civil war in Yarmouk Camp and at the Roman amphitheatre of Palmyra, UNESCO World Heritage.
 This was probably the last art performance at this theatre before it was destroyed later in the year.
 The footage was shown in a documentary by Dutch National TV, first broadcast in The Netherlands in August 2016, and then in many other countries.

 Autobiography “DANZA O MUORI” (Dance or Die)